Why You Should Seriously Reconsider Buying Supplements on Amazon or Ebay?

 By Rick Cohen M.D.

-I’ll bet you didn’t know that Amazon does not require a certificate of authenticity when products are listed on their platform.
-And while they incentivize brands to trademark registered they don’t require it.
+I’ll bet you didn’t know that Amazon rarely requires proof of a certificate of authenticity to list and sell products on their platform.
+And while they incentivize brands to trademark register, they don’t require it.

 • They can purchase products and cut it with inferior materials and relabel them.

 • They can spike the product with something else that might be harmful to some people to give it a greater effect such as caffeine in an energy product or viagra in a men’s sexual health product.